Have questions about IBCD? Find answers to some of our most common questions below.

 When a camper registers for the camp, there will be a section on it to fill out if there are any special needs, such as food allergies, or medical conditions that we need to be aware of.

-The camper needs to acknowledge that he or she is able to, on his or her own, participate physically on a baseball field.
+The camper needs to acknowledge that they are able to, on their own, participate physically on a baseball field.
 This includes, but is not limited to running and walking on unleveled surfaces of dirt and grass, along with any baseball and physical activities.

 The camper’s parents are responsible for making transportation arrangements each day for the camper to be dropped off and picked up.
-For out-of-town campers, please consider coming into Des Moines with family for the week and making a vacation out of it.
-You will be responsible for making your own arrangements, whether staying with family and friends in the area, or getting a hotel.
-Although we do not endorse any particular hotel, there are several hotels in the area near Johnston Little League.
+For out-of-town campers, consider coming into Des Moines with family for the week and making a vacation out of it.
+You will be responsible for making your own arrangements, whether staying with family and friends in the area, or getting a hotel or Airbnb.
+Although we do not endorse nor partner with any particular hotel, there are several hotels in the area near Johnston Little League.
 Please contact the hotels directly, or consider checking other options.

-Johnston Little League is located inside the Lew Clarkson Park, which is a public park.
-During the camp, family and friends are more than welcome to stay and observe the camp.
-They have the right to be in a public park.
-However, the baseball fields themselves are private, and under IBCD control.
+Johnston Little League is located inside Lew Clarkson Park, a public park where family and friends are welcome to stay and watch camp in action.
+While the park is open to the public, the baseball fields and the concession stand themselves are reserved for IBCD campers and staff.